morio-kino/MyForeverNote_Truffle/README.md

 MyProject/contract-info.js
 ~~~

-This file is used by the ForeverNote front-end program.
+This file is used by the MyForeverNote front-end program.